 We ask schools and providers to participate in moderation, to make sure assessment practices are consistent and fair, and meet the national standard.
 There are two components to our moderation system: pre-assessment and post-assessment moderation.

-More detail on the moderation processes can be found here.
+More detail on the processes can be found on our moderation page.

 Sometimes tertiary providers will choose to deliver a programme of study that leads to one of our qualifications.